 Venue: Zoom Virtual Meeting

-The Chair will introduce those present and make any necessary announcements.
+The Chair will introduce those present and any apologies of absence will be noted.

 The Chair and any other Councillors who are present will make any declarations as required by the Councillors’ Code of Conduct.

 Councillor Hunter as Chair welcomed everyone to the meeting and led introductions.

 The action log of the previous meeting held 20 February 2020 is attached for information and discussion.

 The Action Log of the previous meeting held 20 February 2020 was confirmed as a correct record.